 Since moving to Washington State in the fall of 2015, he has worked with Northwest Public Radio journalist Anna King for her Daughters of Hanford story on nuclear scientist Leona Woods Marshall Libby.
 More recently (Summer 2016), he worked for the Hanford History Project at WSU Tri-Cities.

-Sam Fleischer is a second-year doctoral student working under Dr. Matthew Sutton.
-His primary research fields are gender, race, and politics in twentieth-century America, examining the intersection of women’s athletics and the Olympic Games during the Cold War era.
+Sam Fleischer is a third-year doctoral student working under Dr. Matthew Sutton.
+His primary research fields are gender, politics, and race in twentieth-century America, examining the intersection of women’s athletics and the Olympic Games during the Cold War era.
+He recently published a historical biography of former WSU President C. Clement French in the WSU Press compilation, Leading the Crimson and Gray, and Sam also will be presenting some of his dissertation research next spring at the 2020 North American Society for Sports History annual conference at the University of Iowa.

 Daniel Fogt, ABD, is a doctoral candidate working with Dr. Jesse Spohnholz and holds degrees from Wheaton College and the University of Idaho.
 His research examines Dutch Reformed refugees in early modern Europe that assesses their experience of exile through the lens of gender.